 What is resolution?
 Simply put, it is the relationship between a pixel on your screen, and its size on the ground.
 For example, an image with a spatial resolution of 50 cm means that every pixel on your screen is equivalent to 50 cm on the ground.

 Why is resolution important?
 The higher the spatial resolution, the smaller the features you can detect.
 Freely available satellite imagery on the internet typically ranges from 60 cm to 15 m.
-Our partner, DigitalGlobe, currently operates a constellation of four satellites capable of 50 cm or better resolution, including the only commercial satellite capable of collecting at 30 cm in the market (WorldView-3).
-Later this year, they will be expanding their 30 cm capability by launching WorldView-4.
+Our partner, Maxar, currently operates a constellation of four satellites capable of 50 cm or better resolution, including WorldView-3 which is capable of collection 30 cm.
 For many applications, the kind of resolution you get with free imagery just won’t cut it.

 Check out these images of a traffic intersection that compares 50 cm to 30 cm.
 While the 50 cm imagery allows you to clearly see the outlines of buildings, the 30 cm imagery enables you to make out walls and finer details on the roofs of these buildings.
 Also, the increased detail in vehicles is apparent when using the 30 cm imagery.
 Windshields and truck beds are easier recognized which helps in identifying the different types of vehicles.

 Here is another interesting 30 cm shot of a traffic roundabout in the Middle East where you can count the number of livestock grazing on the grass.

 Although pixel size is extremely important for identifying features, it is also critical to know how accurate those pixels are relative to their true location on the ground.
 An inaccurate image is simply a pretty picture.
 When making important decisions for any project, accuracy should always be top of mind.